akashchavan15/CarND-Behavioral-Cloning-P3/README.md

 ### Overfitting Reduction
 I started with using dropouts, spatial dropouts, and also tuned dropout’s keep_prob but it didnt help much.
 Good results were obtained by using L2 regularization.
 Using L2 regularization training and validation loss reduced significantly over the traning epochs.

+## Outcome
+---
+During training validation set helped determine if the model was over or under fitting.
+By training the entire network it turned out that the ideal number of epochs were 4-5.
+Traninining for more epochs did not improve the loss significantly.
+Since I used an adam optimizer manual tuning of the learning rate wasn’t necessary.
+Finally the trained model was saved and used on simulator.
+The car completed the entire track without going off the track.

+## Final Comments
+---
+By doing this project I have found that not one solution works to every problem, we need to undestand our network and it's training data.
+Gradient descent optimizers like Adam, Adagrad, Nadam, SGD, Momentum may give different results on the same training data in same environment.
+We need to try different combinations to find out which is best for a problem in hand.

+The result can be seen in this [Video](https://github.com/akashchavan15/CarND-Behavioral-Cloning-P3/blob/master/run1.mp4)